oegea/adp/README.md

 If the handshake is success, the UPDATE CLIENT MUST perform an HTTPS GET request to the versions list URL.
 That URL SHOULD be taken from the information obtained from the UPDATE AUTHORITY, during the handshake operation.

+This request MAY require the usage of authentication mechanisms.

 In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data:

  1. ADP version used by the UPDATE AUTHORITY.
 This MUST be contained inside a string parameter named "protocolVersion".